ktht/chan_vese/project/README.md

 - explain here what Chan-Vese is all about
 - add level set reinitialization
-- add verbose output showing the progress
 - let the user specify the initial contour
 - parallelize trivial tasks
+- refactor a little bit

 ### Preliminary results